-Twelvety9 is music producer and beginning DJ from Czech Republic, focusing mostly on electronic music, but also hi-hop beats and occasional orchestral compositions mixed within the electronic music.
+Twelvety9 is a music producer from Czech Republic, focusing mostly on electronic music, but also hi-hop beats and occasional orchestral compositions mixed within the electronic music.

 The first appearance of Twelvety9 is “BILL” roughly in 2011 with his remix of Julian Smith’s Techno Jeep track.
 Half a year later, he found out about FL Studio DAW thanks to Czech rapper Revolta and started producing electronic music as DJ Littlewolf.
 The first track, called N00b was released on August 8, 2012.
 It was remixed a few days later.